amal572/SentimentHotleAnalysis-Streamlit/README.md

 ## About
 **A sentiment analysis application built using Streamlit( An open source framework to build web applications in python )**

-Sentiment Analysis is one of the most famous applications of Natural Language Processing.
-Wherever data is present, we can apply it.
-It applies to all types of data, from text to audio to video to image.
-Data in any form can be processed to get sentiments out of it.
+A sentiment analysis application constructed using Streamlit (an open-source framework for building web applications in Python).
-The objective of the project is to create a web application which will Analysis Hotel Reviews.
+Sentiment analysis stands as one of the most renowned applications of Natural Language Processing, applicable to various forms of data—whether it be text, audio, video, or image.
+This project's goal is to develop a web application dedicated to analyzing hotel reviews.
 <br>